Sunday, September 29, 2019

 The Private Life of Henry VIII is filled to the brim with delicious dialogue by Lajos Biro.
 The picture leans more toward satire than drama and it is this winning combination of humor amidst such serious British history that makes The Private Life of Henry VIII so novel and so very entertaining.
 It was one of the first films from England to become successful in America and throughout Europe.
 With his earnings from the production, Alexander Korda went on to launch London Films, one of England's most prestigious film studios.

 In fact, the entire casting for The Private Life of Henry VIII was excellent.
-Binnie Barnes gives an alluring performance as Katherine Howard and Merle Oberon, too, makes an impression with such brief screentime.
+Binnie Barnes gives an alluring performance as Katherine Howard and Merle Oberon, too, makes an impression even with such a brief appearance.
 Elsa Lancaster has a wonderful part as one of the few wives that Henry did not bed.
-Her sequence - and her clever method of remaining a virgin - is one of the most amusing in the film.
+Her clever method of remaining a virgin is one of the most amusing scenes in the film.
 And lastly, dear Robert Donat gives a rare supporting role and offers a hint to the audience on what a great leading man he will soon become.

 Also in the cast is John Loder, Miles Mander, William Austin and Lady Tree.